 While the circulation of the upper-ocean is fairly well known from drifter data (Shenoi et al., 1999) and satellite altimetry (Beal et al., 2013) precise subsurface ventilation pathways of water masses entering the AS beneath the surface layer are less well understood in detail due to a lack of observational data (McCreary et al., 2013) and the complex interactions with the monsoon cycles.
 One unique difference of the Indian Ocean OMZs compared to the other ocean basins, that host OMZs is the fact that the upper layer of the Indian Ocean in general and the Arabian Sea (AS) in particular are strongly impacted by the Asian monsoon system resulting in a seasonally reversal of all boundary currents and associated ocean ventilation patterns.
 Monsoonal wind forcing enabled by the land boundary in the north shifts from southwest winds during summer monsoon, causing strong upwelling off the coasts of Somalia and Oman, to northeast winds during winter monsoon driving downwelling circulation (Schott et al., 2001).
-The seasonal changes significantly influence biogeochemical cycles, biological activity and ecosystem response (Hood et al., 2009; Resplandy et al., 2012; Brewin et al., 2012; Wang et al., 2014).
+The seasonal changes significantly influence biogeochemical cycles, biological activity and ecosystem response (Hood et al., 2009; Resplandy et al., 2012; Brewin et al., 2012).

 Ventilation in the OMZ layers of the AS is facilitated by three major intermediate source water masses.
-Oxygenated Indian Central Water (ICW) enters the AS at intermediate depth (200 - 500 m; Shenoy et al., 2020) from the south (Fig. 1).
+Oxygenated Indian Central Water (ICW) enters the AS at intermediate depth from the south (Fig. 1).
 High salinity Persian Gulf Water (PGW) enters the AS just beneath the thermocline in the north, spreading southward as well as along the perimeter of the basin (Prasad et al., 2001).
-Low salinity but denser Red Sea Water (RSW) enters the AS at between 500 to 800 m and spreads across the basin (Beal et al., 2000; Shankar et al., 2005).
+Low salinity but denser Red Sea Water (RSW) enters the AS at intermediate depth and spreads across the basin (Beal et al., 2000; Shankar et al., 2005).